Binham

 Binham is a village and a civil parish in the English county of Norfolk.
 It is 29.3 mi north west of Norwich, 16.9 mi west of Cromer, and 4.9 mi east-south-east of the town of Wells-next-the-Sea.

 History

 Binham's name is of Anglo-Saxon origin.
 Despite its Anglo-Saxon origins, there is evidence of human settlement within the parish from long before this period.
 There are archeological records such as Neolithic tools and Roman coins & pottery.

 The village is listed in the Domesday Book of 1085 under the name of Benincham, and Bin(n)eham as a settlement of 65 households in the hundred of North Greenhoe.
 Binham was part of the estates of Peter de Valognes and featured two mills within the parish.

 There are numerous 17th-century buildings within Binham which are all Grade II listed, including Chapel Corner, Manor Farmhouse and Ivy Farm.
 Between 2009 and 2023 a series of archaeological test pits were dug in the parish.
 The report was published in 2017.

+1990 aircraft incident

+On Wednesday 2 May 1990 General Dynamics F-111 Aardvark '70-2368' of the 492nd Tactical Fighter Squadron at RAF Lakenheath had an engine fire, from a fan disc failure, and crashed three miles south of Blakeney Point.
+Part of the aircraft went through a cottage roof.